6 Tips for Acing the IELTS Speaking Test (and 10 Myths Debunked)

 This part may look easy because the examiners are friendly.
-In the other parts of the exam you are on your own, so it may seem like you have someone to help you in this part.
+In the other parts of the exam, you are on your own.

 However, the examiner has to follow very strict rules so that all the candidates get the same treatment to ensure fairness.
 They evaluate all the candidates based on the same criteria.

 The truth: All four sub-tests have the same level of difficulty, but you may find one part of the exam easier than others depending on your language skills.

 2. You need to have a native-like accent to get a high score.